danclarkrivera/ELK-Stack-Project/README.md

 - Note that the Playbook 2 - install_elk.yml configures only the server(s) listed as [elk] in /etc/ansible/hosts
 - Similarly Playbook 3 - filebeat-playbook.yml configures the servers listed as [webservers] in /etc/ansible/hosts
-- Navigate to Kibana to verify working status by viewing Log data from filebeat and Metric data from Metricbeat in the Kibana dashboard
+- Navigate to Kibana to verify working status by viewing Log data from Filebeat and Metric data from Metricbeat in the Kibana dashboard
 - Kibana can be accessed at http://52.229.225.90:5601/app/kibana

 ### Q and A